kasik96/Swift-VS-Code/README.md

-# README
-## This is the README for language extension Swift for VS Code
+## VS Code Language extension Swift for VS Code

 * This extension integrates the Swift Language into Visual Studio Code.
 * Support Colorization, Snippets and Grammar.